On this page:

 The following table shows a selection of published cheap NBN 50 plans on Canstar Blue’s database, listed in order of standard monthly cost, from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

-The best NBN upload speed in Australia you can theoretically achieve is 50Mbps, although to get anywhere near this you will have to splash out on an NBN 1000 plan.
-Along with NBN 250, these speed tiers are not widely available to the general public and are only possible with certain NBN connection types.
-Though if these speeds are available to you, they’re certainly worth checking out.
+The best NBN upload speed in Australia you can theoretically achieve is 50Mbps, although to get anywhere near this you’ll have to splash out on an NBN 1000 plan.
+But like NBN 250, it’s a speed tier not available at all addresses, and only possible with certain NBN connection types.
+Although if these speeds are available to you, they’re certainly worth checking out.

 The following tables show a selection of unlimited Home Superfast (NBN 250) plans on Canstar Blue’s database listed in order of standard monthly cost, from lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.